 Consider double banking

 I still have a UK credit card that charges me no commission on cash withdrawals abroad, but having a local bank account is very useful in order to set up bills and utilities payments, and wire money from the UK.
-Your actual bank may have a network in your future country of residence, and can help you open a bank account before arriving.
+Your current bank may have a network in your future country of residence, and can help you open a bank account before arriving.
+The benefits of an offshore bank are also worth considering.

 Have your mail follow you